A second quantized approach to the Rabi problem: The semiclassical Rabi problem

 The problem can be elegantly dealt with the use of a rotating frame \cite{RabRaS54,FeyVe57}.
-This non-inertial reference frame rotates with the field and hence the field is constant to observers associated to this frame.
+This non-inertial reference system rotates with the field and hence the field is constant according to rotating observers.
 The passage to the rotating frame is done with the unitary transformation

 The Hamiltonian $\hat{H}^{\prime}$, which describes the problem in the rotating coordinate system, has the form

 where $\delta=2B_{3}-\omega$ is the so-called detuning parameter.
 The semiclassical problem has exact solution, and the spin transition is given by \cite{bal}